A Lower Bound on the Essential Interactive Capacity of Binary Memoryless Symmetric Channels: Problem Formulation

 A richer channel model which is commonly used in the coding literature is the binary memoryless symmetric (BMS) channel \cite{gallagerPhD, GallagerIT, richardson2008modern,arikan08, i2012extremes}.
-While several equivalent definitions exist, we choose to define a BMS channel as a collection of BSC with various crossover probabilities \cite{pedarsani2011construction} as follows: \begin{definition} [BMS channels] A memoryless channel with binary input $X$ output $Y$ and a conditional distributions $P_{Y|X}$ is called \emph{binary memoryless symmetric} channel (BMS($P_{Y|X}$)) if there exists a sufficient statistic of $Y$ for $X$: $g(Y)=(X\oplus Z_T,T)$ , where $(T,Z_T)$ are statistically independent of $X$, $Z_T$ is a binary random variable with $\Pr(Z_T=1|T=t)=t$, and $0\leq T\leq\frac{1}{2}$ with probability one. \end{definition} Consequently, the Shannon capacity of BMS($P_{Y|X}$) channel is
+While several equivalent definitions exist, the following definition of a BMS channel as a collection of BSC with various crossover probabilities \cite{pedarsani2011construction}, is most convenient for the derivations in this paper: \begin{definition} [BMS channels] A memoryless channel with binary input $X$ output $Y$ and a conditional distributions $P_{Y|X}$ is called \emph{binary memoryless symmetric} channel (BMS($P_{Y|X}$)) if there exists a sufficient statistic of $Y$ for $X$: $g(Y)=(X\oplus Z_T,T)$ , where $(T,Z_T)$ are statistically independent of $X$, $Z_T$ is a binary random variable with $\Pr(Z_T=1|T=t)=t$, and $0\leq T\leq\frac{1}{2}$ with probability one. \end{definition} Consequently, the Shannon capacity of BMS($P_{Y|X}$) channel is

-Important BMS channels other than the BSC, include the binary erasure channel (BEC), the binary additive white Gaussian noise (BiAWGN) among others, as elaborated in Section~\ref{section:bms}.
+The simplest example for a BMS channel is the BSC($\BSCprob$) for which $T=\BSCprob$ with probability one.
+The binary erasure channel with erasure probability $\epsilon$, BEC($\epsilon$), can be cast as a BMS channel taking $T=\frac{1}{2}$ with probability $\epsilon$ and $T=0$ with probability $1-\epsilon$.
+It is in place to note, however, that in an actual BEC, a Bernoulli($1/2$) bit is not produced when $T=1/2$ (this subtle point is further discussed in Subsection~\ref{subsection:ties}).
+The binary additive white Gaussian noise (BiAWGN) channel, $Y=X+Z$ where $X\in\{-1,+1\}$ and $Z\sim\m{N}(0,\sigma^2)$ is statistically independent of $X$, is also a BMS where $T$ is a continuous random variable on $[0,1/2]$ (see \cite[Chapter~4]{richardson2008modern}).